| | My

 any concern to the producer.
 Hens will lay eggs even if they are under

 great stress.
 Egg-laying is simply a biological function.
+I thought it might be a good idea

 to contact a few companies that I know to be somewhat more animal-friendly